Pewejekubam/qbd-to-gnucash/prd/accounts/module-prd-accounts-v1.0.5.md

 | AccountRecord         | AccountRecord (Python Typing)        | Data Structure Definitions    |
 | ValidationError       | ValidationError (Python Typing)      | Data Structure Definitions    |

-## 5. Error Logging and Graceful Exit
+## 8. Error Handling and Logging
-- This module must comply with all requirements in [Logging Framework module PRD v1.0.0](../logging/module-prd-logging-v1.0.0.md) and [core PRD section 7.12](../core-prd-v3.2.0.md#712-logging-and-error-handling).
+- This module must comply with all requirements in [Logging Framework module PRD v1.0.2](../logging/module-prd-logging-v1.0.2.md) and [core PRD section 10.12](../core-prd-v3.4.0.md#1012-logging-and-error-handling).
 - Remove all module-specific logging/error handling requirements from this document; see the centralized logging module for details.

-## Version History
+## 9. Version History

 - v1.0.0 (2025-05-19): Initial release, extracted and centralized all accounts module requirements from core PRD.
 - v1.0.1 (2025-05-19): Add explicit JSON Schema and Python typing for all major data structures.
 Add comprehensive example calls for public functions/classes, including edge cases.
 Reference schemas and examples in the interface contract.
 Add a summary table mapping functions/data structures to their schema and example call location.